JnyJny/StatusThing/README.md

 ## Features
 - Listens for client TCP connections (port 12121 by default)
 - Clients can send JSON dictionaries to change the appearance of the icon:
-  - shape
+  - Shape of the foreground and background layers.
-  - color
+  - Colors
-  - symbol
+  - Symbols
-  - symbol color, font and font size
+  - Symbol color, font and font size.
-  - hide and show shape, outline and symbol
+  - Hide and show shape, outline and symbol
+  - ANIMATIONS!
+Yes.
+Three layers of animation; foreground background and symbol.
-  - short update messages (not yet)
+  - Short update messages (not yet).
   - <a href="http://www.rfc-editor.org/rfc/rfc7493.txt">RFC 7493</a> I-JSON messaging protocol compliant ( srsly )